Niger expedition of 1841: Expedition

 Officially known as the African Colonization Expedition, it was opposed by Robert Jamieson, and Macgregor Laird.
 Some medical planning was done and Royal Navy surgeons carried quinine as a prophylactic against malaria.
 The boats also had a ventilation system, based on that of David Boswell Reid for the Palace of Westminster.

 The three vessels, the steamers Albert, Wilberforce, and Soudan, were made by Laird of Liverpool.
 The commander was Henry Dundas Trotter in the Albert, with William Allen in the Wilberforce and Bird Allen in the Soudan.
 In Sierra Leone, interpreters joined the expedition.
 The expedition called at Cape Coast in July to drop off the Ghanaian princes Nkwantabisa and Owusu-Ansa, who had been in England since 1836.

 The expedition did achieve treaties against the slave trade, signed in Aboh with Obi Ossai, and Idah.
 Trotter in the Albert reached Eggan and before falling ill and turning back, was on the way to Raba.
 The group purchased land at Lokoja, the confluence of the Niger River and Benue River, with the idea of setting up a center for missionary work and trade.

 Of the 150 Europeans on the expedition, 42 died quickly.
 There were 130 fever cases.
 Members who were of African descent suffered no deaths from illness.
 With such high mortality, the naval commanders called the expedition off, and withdrew to the island of Fernando Po.
 Other figures given are 55 deaths (out of 159) of Europeans, before the return to England in 1842.
+The rescue operation of the expedition was led by Fernando Po governor John Beecroft.